nimzi/FunctionalProgramming/README.md

 let angle = context ||> angle
 // Now use the context for our computation

-let a = {3.0, 4.0}
+let a = {x = 3.0, y = 4.0}
-let b = {1.0, 7.0}
+let b = {x = 1.0, y = 7.0}

 let dist = squaredLength vec
 let theta = angle vec
 ```

-Despite being statically typed languages MLs allow us to **overshadow** constants.
+Despite being statically typed, MLs allow us to **overshadow** constants.
 The `let` keyword actually declares constants and not variables (which is consitent with the functional thought process) however the later `let`s effectively redeclare the constants.
 This has the effect of us almost specializing functions for a given use case.
 This is very convenient and very flexible.
 We are once again not forced to make decisions about which class the computations live on.
 The requirements might change in the future and functions are just very flexible and **granular** building blocks that are easy to specialize given the support for partial application and more generally the light and concise syntax of MLs.

 > In FP this is thought process is very common.
 We think of solutions in terms of computations and their contexts and in terms of specializing computations for a given context as in the above example.